 Praise for Define Your WHY

-George Foreman is reading and endorsed Define Your WHY
+George Foreman has read and endorsed Define Your WHY

 “When I began reading Define Your Why, I was pulled in by Barbara’s personal stories.
 When I reached Chapter 6, “find your ikigai”, I was struck that deep personal reflection work pushes readers to think and feel in ways that expand our understanding of concepts of self and connections to others.
 In reading this chapter, it became evident that living inside our vulnerability is essential to growing who we are socially and emotionally.
 It’s an SEL curriculum for adults!”